SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Methods/CloneMethod/README.md

 #Clone Method

-This sample demonstrate how to clear the selection of diagram elements.
+This sample demonstrates how to clear the selection of the diagram elements.

 ## Prerequisites